JustinDPerkins/TrendCloudOne-SupportCollection/Workload-Security/aws/ReadMe.md

 - Instance must have SSM Managed IAM Role and S3 to upload log package.
 - SSM Automation IAM Role.

+#### About the Instance
+- Requires SSM Agent to be Installed and Running.
+See [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
+- The EC2 Instance requires an IAM Role with SSMManagedCore permissions.
+- The EC2 will need an IAM Role with S3:PutObject permissions to upload diagnostic package to S3.
+- The Instance will require the AWS CLI to be installed.
+See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ---

 ### SSM Automation IAM role